linearregression/erlcron/README.md

 It is not quite as expressive as cron but this can be compensated for by adding multiple jobs.

 No output is logged or mailed to anyone.
-If you want output to be logged or mailed, you must explicitly specify that as part of the job.
+If such feature is desired, it must be part of the job.

 This does not poll the system on a minute-by-minute basis like cron does.
 Each job is assigned to a single (Erlang) process.
 The time